Six-year itch: Post-Reconstruction

 ^: Although the president's party lost seats, this chamber was already under the control of the opposition party.

 Bill Clinton is the only two-term president since Reconstruction whose party did not lose seats due to the six-year itch.

 Democrat Bill Clinton is the only two-term president since Reconstruction not to have this occur.
 In 1998, his party gained 5 seats in the House of Representatives and the Senate was unchanged (the smallest swing in the Senate's history).
 His party was uniquely in the minority in both houses of Congress and remained so after the elections.

 On only three occasions has the six-year itch caused the president's party to lose control of Congress completely: Grover Cleveland in 1894, Woodrow Wilson in 1918, and George W. Bush in 2006.
-Conversely, only two presidents saw their parties maintain control of Congress even after the six-year itch: Democrats Franklin D. Roosevelt in 1938 and Harry S. Truman in 1950.
+Conversely, only four presidents saw their parties maintain control of Congress even after the six-year itch: Republican Calvin Coolidge in 1926, Democrats Franklin D. Roosevelt in 1938, Harry S. Truman in 1950, and Lyndon B. Johnson in 1966.
 Only two presidents already had a Congress that was completely dominated by the opposition party by the time of the six-year itch: Republicans Dwight D. Eisenhower in 1958 and Richard Nixon (Gerald Ford at the time of the elections) in 1974.

 In addition, only one president has ever lost control of one house while keeping the other: Republican Ulysses S. Grant in 1874, who lost the House but kept the Senate.
 Republican Ronald Reagan lost the Senate in 1986 due to the six-year itch, but his party never controlled the House during his presidency.
-Lastly, the only president to have lost one house of Congress due to the six-year itch after already losing the other one was Democrat Barack Obama in 2014 (in both cases, their respective parties lost the Senate while the House was already under the control of the opposition party).
+Lastly, the only president to have lost one house of Congress due to the six-year itch after already losing the other one in the previous midterm election was Democrat Barack Obama in 2014 (in both cases, their respective parties lost the Senate while the House was already under the control of the opposition party).